seanp97/Flux/readme.md

 #  What is Flux?

 ## Flux is a PHP-based web application that follows a modular MVC (Model-View-Controller) architecture.
-It includes various components such as controllers, models, views, routes, and core utilities to build web applications and API's.
+It includes various components such as controllers, models, views, routes, custom ORM, and core utilities to build web applications and API's.

 ###  Table of Contents